illy-olga/Tools-CTI-OSINT/README.md

 ---

-## 🤝 **Contributions**
-Feel free to contribute by suggesting new tools, ideas, or methodologies to enhance this collective toolbox!

----

 ## ⚠️ **Disclaimer**
 This project is strictly for **educational and professional purposes**.
 The tools and resources listed in this toolbox are designed for legal activities, such as security analysis, audits, OSINT investigations, or cybersecurity research.

-### **User Responsibility**
-- The user is solely responsible for how they use the tools provided here.
-- Any use for malicious or illegal purposes is strictly prohibited and may lead to serious legal consequences.

-### **Best Practices**
-- Always obtain explicit permission before testing or exploring systems or information that you do not own.
-- Respect local and international laws regarding cybersecurity, privacy, and data collection.

-### **Legal Notice**
-The authors and contributors of this project disclaim any responsibility for the misuse of the tools or information provided.
-The primary goal is to promote responsible and ethical use of OSINT and CTI techniques to improve cybersecurity and protect sensitive data.

 ---